-Japan’s borders finally reopened to independent travelers in October 2022, and visiting Japan now is virtually as easy as it was before the pandemic.
+Japan’s borders reopened to independent travelers in the fall of 2022, and since then visiting Japan has been virtually as easy as it was before the pandemic.

 Japan’s Entry Requirements for Tourists